 Our experienced staff can help guide you through the home study process required in the United States.
 Catholic Charities is a homestudy agency and will assist with adoption options, counseling, the homestudy, immigration paperwork, adoptive parent education, dossier assistance and post placement reports.
 In order to complete your international adoption you will also need to work with a placing agency.
 In addition to our services, Catholic Charities offers ten hours of Hague approved adoptive parent education class entitled Parents in Process.

 Our staff is available to talk with and counsel you about adoption and determine if it is the right choice for your family.
-If you know you are ready to get started on an international adoption, contact Julie Bolles, International Adoption Counselor, 615-352-3087 x266 or email@example.com.
+If you know you are ready to get started on an international adoption, contact Julie Bolles, Supervisor of Adoptions, 615-352-3087 x2181 or firstname.lastname@example.org.

 The following are available upon request: